Top Real Estate Markets

 Ontario Provincial Overview

-Updated through the first quarter of 2024
+Updated through the third quarter of 2024

 Ontario is the largest and fastest-growing province in Canada, representing almost half of our national population and expected to surpass 20 million people over the next 25 years (37% forecasted growth).
 The bulk of the population is currently located in southern Ontario, specifically the Quebec-Windsor corridor which is centered by the GTA.
 If you don’t know what the GTA stands for, you’ve got a lot to learn.